Eisenhower and Lutz

 Eisenhower and Lutz is an American sitcom that aired for thirteen episodes on CBS from March 14 to June 20, 1988.

 Overview

 The series stars Scott Bakula as Barnett M. "Bud" Lutz Jr., a shiftless ambulance-chasing lawyer.
-Lutz had trouble getting clients, so his father (Henderson Forsythe) added the name "Eisenhower" to his shingle to attract clientele.
-Lutz spent more time trading quips with the women in his life–Megan (DeLane Matthews) and K.K.
-(Patricia Richardson)–than he did actual legal work.
+Lutz had trouble getting clients, so his father (Henderson Forsythe) added the name "Eisenhower" to his firm's name to attract clientele.

 Creator Allan Burns later used three actors from this series—Matthews, Richardson and Geter—on his 1989 NBC sitcom FM.